-Almost 2 million Jordanians had internet access by December 2011 (InternetWorldStats).
+Around 8.7 million Jordanians had internet access by 2019 (We Are Social/Hootsuite).

-Changes to the Press and Publications Law, approved in 2012, gave officials the power to block and censor websites.
-The law holds site owners responsible for posted comments and requires news websites to get a licence from the government.
+The press law gives officials the power to block websites.
+Site owners are responsible for posted comments and news websites must have a licence from the government.

-- Jordan Times - English-language daily, sister publication to Al Ra'y
+- Jordan Times - English-language daily, sister publication to Al Rai

 - Jordan Radio and Television - state-run; services in Arabic, English and French

 - Radio Fann - FM entertainment station run by armed forces